close

 Words: 1243|Pages: 3|7 min read

 Today, it is hard to find a song that does not use at least one curse word.
 It is even harder to find a song that is not about money, sex, or drugs.
-Popular songs today perpetuate “hook up” culture and facilitate drug addictions.
-All the while, creating a power and money hungry posterity.
-An increase of vulgarity in music has become a major issue which is causing the general public to be desensitized toward topics such as drug abuse and sex.
+Popular songs today perpetuate “hook up” culture and facilitate drug addictions, all the while creating a power and money-hungry posterity.
+An increase in vulgarity in music has become a major issue that is causing the general public to be desensitized toward topics such as drug abuse and sex.

-In the past, the Federal Communications Commission (FCC) would place stringent regulations on what moved through the air ways for the public to see and hear.
-But today, even putting a “Parental Advisory” label on an album or song is completely up to the artist’s discretion.
+In the past, the Federal Communications Commission (FCC) would place stringent regulations on what moved through the airways for the public to see and hear.
+However, today, even putting a “Parental Advisory” label on an album or song is completely up to the artist’s discretion.
 The current shift in American attitudes about sex dates back a little more than a decade — roughly the span of the pop stardom of Britney Spears, its first major icon.
-Spears’ songs such as, “If You Seek Amy” and “Oops I Did It Again” are examples of songs that subtly drop sexual references.
+Spears’ songs such as “If You Seek Amy” and “Oops I Did It Again” are examples of songs that subtly drop sexual references.
 Today, songs like “Hey Jude” and “Happy Birthday” by the Beatles are a thing of the past.

 "She's prettier than I'll ever be,